azfar-imtiaz/GrammarChecker/cornell_movie_dialogs_corpus/README.md

     - I noticed that the model does a better job with both correcting an incorrect sequence or letting a correct sequence remaining altered with input sequences that are closer to a conversational dialog.
 For example, it does just fine with correct variations of "Will you go out on a date with me?" since it's a very common piece of conversation (and I expect dialogs of this nature are found easily in this corpus), but has trouble with more formal sequences such as "The car is a very finely tuned machine."

 #### Creating a chat service for human evaluation
 To aid in the human evaluation of the model, I have created a chat service which can be launched by running the `chat_service.py` script.
-It's a very simple console chatbot service loads the trained models, and then asks the user to enter a sequence, and returns the grammatically correct sequence.
+It's a very simple console chatbot service loads the trained models (the paths to which are specified in `config.py`), and then asks the user to enter a sequence, and returns the grammatically correct sequence.
 While experimenting with this service, I realized how true the statement is that researchers often only publish the very few good results in their published works and brush the much-higher-in-number mistakes their models make under the rug.
 For instance, this model sometimes did a great job:

 #### Example 1
 **Input sequence:** i not loser .